jadry92/conway-s-game-of-the-life/README.md

 ```

 - Step 2:
-Open the `index.html` in the your browser.
+Open the `index.html` in your browser.